immcsorley/SentimentAnalysis/README.md

 We invite you to explore the repository and discover the methodologies, techniques, and results obtained from this project.
 By delving into the intricacies of sentiment analysis in a political context, we hope to contribute to the broader field of text analytics and inspire further research in this domain.

+In each of the jupyter notebook files you will find our thought process, code, and findings from each step of the process.

+1. **WEB SCRAPING**: The first step we completed was web scraping, which included actually scraping the web pages and saving them to a folder contianing all of the web pages in HTML format.
+2. **PARSING**: The next step was parsing the saved HTML files and extracting the information we wanted, which was the title, author, date and body of the news article.
+We saved all of these into a single csv file
+3. **SENTIMENT CLASSIFIER**: The next step we tokenized the body text and determine if each sentence is a positive, neutral, or negative sentiment.
+We used these as training data and built various models for prediction.
+We saved the best model which was a SVM model.
+4. **CLUSTER/TOPIC ANALYSIS**: The last thing we did was perform a cluster and topic analysis using LDA topic modeling.
+We looked at keywords of each topic the model discovered and found what each topic was mostly talking about.
+Some topics included political, environmental, financial, and social issues.

 Thank you for your interest in our project, and we look forward to your engagement and feedback.